ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_session_modules
 -------------------

-Retrieve all modules active in the current session.
+Get all modules active in the current session.

 .. code-block:: yaml